PilotProgrammer/aws-cdk-lambda-starter/README.md

 ./codebuild_build.sh -c -i aws/codebuild/standard:2.0 -a /Users/garrettgranacher/Desktop/working/codebuild/artifacts -s $lambda_directory -b $lambda_directory/buildspec_pollyclient.yml
 ```

-Now we have the ability to locally run the lambda CodeBuild with the same buildspec file that's being used in the CodePipeline with AWS!
+Now we have the ability to locally run the Lambda CodeBuild with the same buildspec file that's being used in the CodePipeline with AWS!

 A final thing to note regarding CDK is that when deploying locally, we get the prompt stating "This deployment will make potentially sensitive changes according to your current security approval level. <<list of changes>>.
 Do you wish to deploy these changes (y/n)?", in part because the stack is are changing permissions.
 To prevent the app from asking this every time I deployed, this can be added to the cdk.json file in the root directory:
 ```json